sourander/kamk-cookiecutters/project/{{cookiecutter.containing_folder}}/docs/docs/guides/spec.md

 ### Elephant definition

 The problem, or the "elephant", is that the **Big Design Up Front (BDUF)** approach is not a good fit for Agile (or Scrum).
 The Agile manifesto states one of its core values as: *"Working software over comprehensive documentation"*.
-However, this does not mean we couldn't or shouldn't plan anything upfront. [^f01c74] However, you cannot simply blindly start developing stuff.

 Thus, in Agile, typical Waterfall artifacts such as Software Requirements Spec (SRS) or Software Design Document (SSD) are not really needed [^d7ae54].
-Instead of these massive documents, we will design as little as possible to be able to start - and append the plans as we go.
-In Scrum, developers and customers have a close collaboration, and the user stories are converted into team-specific tasks in each **increment or sprint planning**.

-???
-"But my boss ..."

-    There are, of course, cases where an old-fashioned or rigid client insists on having a biblically scaled, Courier font-faced requirements document with 3.14 cm margins using a mechanical type-writer and seal everything using a ring with emperors face on it.
-In that case, you have to write it or find another job.
+However, this does not mean we couldn't or shouldn't plan anything upfront [^f01c74].
+This would lead to us aimlessly wandering in the dark.
+Instead of these massive documents, we will design **as little as possible** and **as late as possible**.
+For the first ever sprint, also known as Sprint Zero, we will do *some* upfront planning - but just enough to get us going for the first 2 sprinst.

 A pure waterfall approach includes the assumption that most of the communication between the customer and the developer happens at the beginning of the project.
 Everything is written down in the SRS, and the developers are expected to follow the SRS to the letter.
 The process of converting (refined) user cases into functional (and also non-functional) requirements is a part of the SRS's writing process.
 This process is shown in a diagram below.
 Click the admonition open to see the diagram.

+By contrast, in Scrum, developers and customers have a close collaboration, and the user stories are converted into team-specific tasks in each **increment or sprint planning**.

+!!! question "But my boss ..."

+    There are, of course, cases where an old-fashioned or rigid client insists on having a biblically scaled, Courier font-faced requirements document with 3.14 cm margins using a mechanical type-writer and seal everything using a ring with emperors face on it.
+In that case, you have to write it or find another job.

+We will not be doing this.
+We will try and practice the Agile way of doing things.
+Thus, the created document is simply called "The Spec".
+In a dream world, this information would be written in a system that integrates with your issue management tool and also with your code repository.
+Just to give you an idea of the alternative approach, you can click the "Functional Requirements in Waterfall" admonition below to open it.
+It contains a graph of how the functional requirements would be written in a waterfall project.
+Just to repeat: this is not how we are doing it.
+We are doing it the Agile way.

-??? info "Functional Requirements"
+??? info "Functional Requirements in Waterfall"

     In waterfall, functional requirements and their tests are defined in SRS phase.
 Functional requirements are the "shall" statements and they are the core content of the SRS.
 Their key audience are the developers and testers.